The whole process from applying for your new home to signing your tenancy agreement can be found below.

 - Help with paying your rent – you may be entitled to claim housing benefit for help with paying the rent.
 To find out if you can claim, you need to apply to your local council.
 You can also visit our welfare reform page for more information on government changes to benefits and universal credit.

-- Universal Credit - Universal credit is being introduced and we recommend that you register with one of the verification services to speed up any claim you may need to make
+- Universal Credit – You may get help with your housing costs through Universal credit rather than housing benefit.
+Click on the link for more information.
+We recommend that you register with one of the verification services to speed up any claim you may need to make.